 If you are in a MAPP/TAG program, you don't have to do anything.
 You have already given consent.
 If you are not part of one of these programs, but have attended an Arizona community college, make sure that you give ASU consent to share your transcript with partnering Arizona community colleges that you attended.
 There is no cost to you – we will send your ASU transcript back to your community college and they will check to see if you have met the requirements for their associate’s degree.

-You can change your consent to allow ASU to share by contacting Academic Partnerships.
+You can change your consent to allow ASU to share by contacting Academic Alliances.

 ASU strictly follows the rules and regulations of the Family Educational Rights and Privacy Act (FERPA).